BorisTheBrave/chiseled-random-paths/README.md

 Chiseled Random Paths
 =====================

 This code generates a random path between a given set of points.
+Unlike most random path routines, the paths can organically wiggle back and forther.

-An explanation and demo can be found at https://www.boristhebrave.com/2018/04/28/random-paths-via-chiseling/.
+An explanation and demo can be found at https://www.boristhebrave.com/2022/03/20/chiseled-paths-revisited/.

+The algorithm has gone through several iteratios, you can find some older versions in `chisel_v0.ts`.

 Usage
 -----

 See the usage in `demo.ts`, or the comments.
-The two functions of interest are `randomPath` and `randomConnectedSet`, which find a path connecting specific points, and a path of a given size, respectively.
+The function of interest is `randomPath`, which find a path connecting specific points.

 Copyright
 ---------